 - Prior Learning Assessment (PLA) Portfolio

-If I am already a McNeese student and want to get into the adult learning program, what should I do?
+If I am already a McNeese student and want to get into the online learning program, what should I do?

-First, you will need to fill out an online Application, which includes the adult learning application online.
-Once accepted into the adult learning program, the Director of E-Learning will contact you to guide you through the registration process.
-If you are just starting your college career, you are still eligible to become a adult learning student.
+First, you will need to fill out an online application, which includes the online learning application online.
+Once accepted into the online learning program, the Director of E-Learning will contact you to guide you through the registration process.
+If you are just starting your college career, you are still eligible to become an online learning student.

 Do I need to enroll at McNeese before I can qualify for online learning?

 Actually, you can do both at the same time.
 However, you must first be admitted to the university before you can be advised for the upcoming semester.
-You can find more information on the steps to apply by visiting the Admission's Requirements of the adult learning website.
+You can find more information on the steps to apply by visiting the Admission Requirements of the online learning website.

 What other degree programs will be offered through online learning?

-Several schools around the state are participating in the adult learning program, each with designated majors.
+Several schools around the state are participating in the online learning program, each with designated majors.
 For more information, visit the statewide Louisiana Online website.